 You may also like: Check Out These Asian Pacific Heritage Festivals Across America!

 New York City

 It comes as no surprise that in a city with 1.35 million Asians, you can find the longest running festival celebrating Asian diversity.
 Every May, New York City hosts the Asian American and Pacific Islander Festival.
-The free event has been a tradition for over 30 years in New York City and features a wealth of performances.
+The free event has been a tradition for over 30 years in New York City and features a wealth of performances, so it’s a reason as good as any other to take the Big Apple in consideration when looking for cheap domestic flights in May.
 The festival is put on in collaboration with over 120 community organizations.
 You can also appreciate Asian heritage in America with a visit to the Chinatown Historic District in downtown New York City.
 The neighborhood took shape in the mid 19th century through the early 20th century and features bustling restaurants, markets, and shops, and tops the list as the largest Chinatown in the US.
 Visitors will also want to head to the Museum of Chinese in America while in the area, host to exhibits and programs detailing the over 160 years of Chinese-American history and culture.
 New York also offers a wealth of Pacific Islander art and artifacts, specifically at the Metropolitan Museum of Art and the Margaret Mead Hall of Pacific Peoples at the American Museum of Natural History.